 How Mobile Last works

 The whole problem goes away with a Mobile Last approach using Responsive Design.
 If you can keep the content of the desktop site so simple that you want to have all of the same content on a phone - and that's the key question - then Mobile First isn't really needed.

 Old versions of Internet Explorer are happy, because they can't understand the media queries that tell the web browser to be different on smaller screens.
 And there's no real need to allow for phones that don't understand media queries, because they are now too old and too little used for anybody much to be browsing the web on them.

 Using CSS3 for the prettiness then works well, because older web browsers will again just ignore what they don't understand, so older Internet Explorer will just leave out rounded corners, shading, gradients and so on - so there's no need to have any separate design.

 Of course you can avoid all of this mess by just using a Mobile First framework such as Bootstrap.
-But because I don't, and because I put minimised CSS and inline JS in the HTML itself, I can keep the number of files to be loaded very low, which improves loading speed (since web browsers typically only fetch 6 files at a time from a server).
+But because I don't, I can keep the number of files to be loaded very low, which improves loading speed (since web browsers typically only fetch 6 files at a time from a server).
 For example, on Sydney By Ferry, most web pages consist of only 5 files (and only 2 new files on subsequent page loads).
-By comparison, HTTP Archive says that the average web page is now just over 100 files.
+By comparison, WebSiteOptimization says that the average web page had reached 112 files by July 2014.